erin-balabukha/modelling_tool/README.md

 If you want to see more examples, open and run the examples.py (located in modelling-tool folder).

 ## Package installation
-Download .whl file and run pip install 'C:/...your_path.../modelling_tool-0.0.16-py3-none-any.whl'
+Download .whl file from dist folder and run pip install 'C:/...your_path.../modelling_tool-0.0.16-py3-none-any.whl'

 ## Status
 Package development is in progress.
-The key classes have been built and more functionality will be added over time.
+The key blocks have been built and more functionality will be added over time.

 ## Contact
 Created by Erin Balabukha